 Working in Shetland

-Once you have a job, you’ll normally be paid monthly, but some people may be paid every week.
 Workers in Scotland must be paid at least the legal National Minimum Wage.
 Income Tax and National Insurance payments will be taken directly from your wages and your employer should give you a statement showing how much you’ve been paid and how much has been deducted.
-However, not all of your wages are ‘taxable’.
-Everyone is allowed to earn a certain amount of money before any tax need be paid.
-There’s more about income tax and national insurance here.
+Find out more about Income Tax on the UK government website.